BhavinSodha/PublicHealthEngland/README.md

 ___
 **Project Status**

-Mofyifing initial script and running exploratory analysis.
+Running initial script and analysing a subset of the data.

 ___
 **Structure**

-To be completed.
+The PHE script gathers and structures the dataset.

 ___
 **Data Sources**